AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/google-pubsub.md

 To create a base connection ID, make a POST request to the `/connections` endpoint while providing your [!DNL PubSub] authentication credentials as part of the request parameters.

->[!TIP]
+During this step, you can define the data that your account will have access to by providing the topic ID.
+When a topic ID is provided, you will only be able to access subscriptions that are associated with the given topic ID.

+>[!NOTE]
 >
->During this step, you can define the data that your account will have access to by providing the topic ID.
-When a topic ID is provided, you will only be able to access subscriptions that are associated with the given topic ID.
+>Root permissions are inherited in all of the topics and subscriptions created inside a [!DNL PubSub] project.
+If you want to add a principal (role) to have access to a specific topic, then that principal (role) must also be added to the topic's corresponding subscription as well.
+For more information, read the [[!DNL PubSub] documentation on access control](https://cloud.google.com/pubsub/docs/access-control).

 **API format**